nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :bulb: **Tip:**
 >
 > The parameters can be entered in any order when adding a teacher.

+{: .alert .alert-warning}
+> :exclamation: **Warning:**
+>
+> The `teacher` command will show an error if the teacher's phone number or email address matches another person's phone number or email address.
+For more information, refer to the [Parameter Details](#parameter-details) section.

 Example:
 * The command `teacher /name Elizabeth Chua /gender female /contact 95673211 /email elizchua@yahoo.com /address Blk 30 Lorong 3 Serangoon Gardens, #07-18 /subject English /classes 5A, 8C` adds a teacher with the following details: